Travel Writing Tip #2: Always look for something you can be fascinated by.

 When you drive around Bali, you see little tiny headstones on the ground.
 These are temporary burial sites for people who have not yet been cremated because the family doesn’t have the money for the cremation or is waiting for a mass cremation ceremony.
 Often bones stay in the ground for five years or ten or even twenty years until they are dug up and given their final ceremony-a ritual cremation.

 Cremations are held in a public place and they are a joyous time for the Balinese because the soul is being liberated.

 In my love affair with all things Balinese, I have loved learning about these rituals and have the honor to witness a few.
-If you come to Bali with us next summer, you, too, will have the chance to fall in love with magic of the Balinese and the deep spirituality they bring to life.
+If you come to Bali with us next spring, you, too, will have the chance to fall in love with magic of the Balinese and the deep spirituality they bring to life.

 In the spirit of adventure,